Princess-org/Princess/README.md

 - In an ambigious case you can end a statement with `;`.
 - A new statement can only start on a new line, or after `;`.
 - `,` is used as delimiter inside statements.
-- Both `,` and `;` are optional if there's a line break to clearly separate statements/expressions.
+- `;` is optional if there's a line break to clearly separate statements/expressions.
 - `()` is used to group expressions, `{}` is used to group statements.
 - Every expression is also a statement.